The St Pius X School Curriculum is based on the requirements of the NZ Educational Guidelines within the context of a Catholic School Philosophy.

 We recognise that our children will need to develop certain competencies in order to live, learn, work and contribute as active members of their communities and society in general.
 The key competencies included in our curriculum are:

 - Participating and Contributing

-We benchmark our results in literacy and numeracy against National standards.
-We assess progress and achievement for our students against National Curriculum Achievement Objectives, regularly providing our Board with reassurance about the effectiveness of the curriculum delivery at St Pius X School.
+We assess literacy and numeracy progress and achievement for our students against National Curriculum Achievement Objectives, regularly providing our Board with reassurance about the effectiveness of the curriculum delivery at St Pius X School.